 Alternative disinfestation for market access for crops affected by tomato potato psyllid (VG17015)

-Tomato potato psyllid (TPP) was detected in Western Australia in early 2017, and has since had an impact on market access for crops that can act as hosts for the pest including capsicums, chillies, eggplants, and tomatoes.
+TPP was detected in Western Australia in early 2017 and has since had an impact on market access for crops that can act as hosts for the pest including capsicums, chillies, eggplants, and tomatoes.
 This information will help to gain and maintain access to interstate markets and negotiate international trade.
 It will ensure continuity of supply of Western Australia grown produce to consumers and containment of TPP to its current distribution range.

-This project is a strategic levy investment in the Hort Innovation Vegetable Fund
+This project was a strategic levy investment in the Hort Innovation Vegetable Fund